Transfer FSMO roles to a new Server

 Remove Windows Server Disabled Roles and Features Payload Files

+This guide explains Windows Server 2019 evaluation editions and product key usage.
+It covers activation, limitations, and setup guidance.
 Following on from our popular posts for evaluation product keys for Server 2008 R2, Server 2012 R2 and Server 2016, this post brings us fully up to date with the evaluation keys for Server 2019.
-This forms part of our evaluation and KMS product key series where we have shared with you all the product […]
+This … Read more

 Get OU Distinguished Name